 4.6.2.3.2 Day-Ahead Make-Whole Charge

-(1) ERCOT shall charge a Day-Ahead Make-Whole Charge to each QSE that has one or more cleared DAM Energy Bids and/or Point-to-Point (PTP) Obligation Bids.
+(1) ERCOT shall charge a Day-Ahead Make-Whole Charge to each QSE that has one or more DAM Energy Bids, Energy Bid Curves, and/or Point-to-Point (PTP) Obligation Bids, cleared in the DAM.
 The Day-Ahead Make-Whole Charge for an hour is that QSE’s prorata share of the total amount of Day-Ahead Make-Whole Payments for that hour.
-The proration must be based on the ratio of the energy amount of the QSE’s cleared DAM Energy Bids and PTP Obligation Bids to the total energy amount of all QSEs’ cleared DAM Energy Bids and PTP Obligation Bids.
+The proration must be based on the ratio of the energy amount of the QSE’s DAM Energy Bids, Energy Bid Curves, and PTP Obligation Bids, cleared in the DAM to the total energy amount of all QSEs’ DAM Energy Bids, Energy Bid Curves, and PTP Obligation Bids, cleared in the DAM.
 The Day-Ahead Make-Whole Charge to each QSE for a given hour is calculated as follows:

 LADAMWAMT q = (-1) * DAMWAMTTOT * DAERS q